-- 1. New development proposals in Newton should be commensurate with its designation as a hinterland village.
+- New development proposals in Newton should be commensurate with its designation as a hinterland village.
 Development will be prioritised on underused parcels of land within the defined settlement boundary (as shown on the Policies Map) and must reflect the character of the surrounding area. - 2.
-Proposals for development located outside the settlement boundary will only be permitted where either; - i) It can be satisfactorily demonstrated that there is an identified local need for the proposal, that it cannot be satisfactorily located withing the settlement boundary and, that it will provide tangible benefits to the local community; or - ii) A proposal requires a countryside location e.g. utilities, infrastructure.
+Proposals for development located outside the settlement boundary will only be permitted where they are in accordance with national, District or neighbourhood level policies.